 We can not guarantee to get your book into shops.
 The strongest possibilities are in the independent, more specialist sectors.
 Chain store shops will not in general stock books by first time authors unless the author is already known, has great endorsements from well known names, etc. Supermarkets will only stock titles which are already selling a few thousand copies a week.
 More in Estimate of likely sales.

 We exploit every opportunity to have your book noticed by booksellers.
 We run adverts for qualifying titles in several trade catalogues published by wholesalers such as Ingram and by the trade press such as The Bookseller.
 These catalogues offer retailers details of new titles several months in advance of publication.

 Over half of our total print and digital book sales worldwide are now (2014) online through Amazon, so we work hard with the information you give us to make your title stand out from the crowd on your Amazon pages.
 Amazon readers like to know who the author is and their credentials, they like to sample the book using the Look Inside feature, see endorsements by well known names, plenty of customer reviews and details of previous editions.
 Above all we keep the information accurate, relevant and clear, so that readers can find your book and Amazon can fulfil their orders promptly.
 Whenever we can we negotiate special deals and promotions on Amazon.
 To raise the stakes on being picked for these, authors should build a strong presence on blogs, booksites and online social media, and enter onto the System Book Pages details of competing titles and confirmed publicity.
-There’s more on this in the User Manual on Amazon, Social networking.
+There’s more on this in the User Manual on ONLINE SALES and SOCIAL NETWORKING.

 WHAT CAN AUTHORS DO TO SELL THEIR BOOK?